 Beginning October 2020, Georgia now offers both the HiSET® exam and GED test to qualifying individuals.
 Both tests allow you to earn your high school equivalency credential.
 The HiSET® exam is one of three tests (GED®, HiSET®, and TASC) U.S. states and territories use to measure high school equivalency (HSE) skills.
-Educational Testing Services (ETS) works closely with states to ensure the HiSET® exam closely reflects the skills of a high school graduate and to provide a fair, rigorous exam.
+PSI works closely with states to ensure the HiSET® exam closely reflects the skills of a high school graduate and to provide a fair, rigorous exam.

 One of the following forms is required each time you enter a testing center during the COVID-19 Pandemic.